When The White House Can't Be Believed

 Burnett: So family separation stands as a pretty tough deterrent.

 Kelly: It could be a tough deterrent — would be a tough deterrent.
-A much faster turnaround on asylum seekers.
+A much faster turnaround on asylum-seekers.

 Kelly, who is Nielsen's predecessor at Homeland Security and her mentor, said much the same to CNN when considering the policy back in early 2017.
 So did U.S. Attorney General Jeff Sessions on Fox News Monday night.